What does our marriage tell the world about God?

 If not for the marriage agreement, many primary wage earners might abandon their spouse and children, leaving them destitute.

 However, even the naturalist must acknowledge the emotional forces that influence people to marry.
-It seems that humans have a built in desire, at least at first, to be forever faithful.
+It seems that humans have a built in desire, at least at first, to be forever committed and faithful.
 Multitudes of love songs illustrate that lovers regularly promise lifelong fidelity to the one they desire.
-Unfortunately, over the long haul, those strong feelings of love and sexual desire often fade, leaving people feeling as if they have been somehow robbed, and setting them up to go looking for another with whom to go through the cycle again, producing serial monogamy at best, and transient sexual partners at worst.
+Unfortunately, over the long haul, those strong feelings of love and sexual desire often fade, leaving people thinking that they may have been somehow robbed of the happiness they wanted and desire.
+This often prompts them to go looking for another with whom to go through the cycle again, producing serial monogamy at best, and transient sexual partners at worst.

 It is easy to see why, looking at life through the naturalistic worldview, marriage may not be a great idea.

 Why not cohabit without legal ties with the person with whom we want to share life?
 Why not depend on a person’s desire to remain in the relationship, instead of binding the person legally?
-Why not leave the door open for escape without the costs involved with legal divorce?
-That is the reasoning many today use as they forego marriage and choose to simply live together, many times having and raising children under this set up.
+Why not leave the door open for escape without the repercussions and expense involved with a legal divorce?
+That is the reasoning many today use as they forego marriage and choose to simply live together.
+Many teven have and raise children under this set up.
 Time will tell if this is a wise course of action.
-Our aging populace may one day rue not having a firmer relational foundation.
+Our aging populace may one day rue not having established a stronger relational foundation for a lifetime.

 The Biblical Worldview